 The piano shows up in the things I’m recording all the time in a textural role, but it’s been a long while since it operated as any kind of consistent musical driving force.
 I think you might have to go back to MEDIUM-FI MUSIC to find the last album where the piano provided the guts for more than a song or two.

 I’m not sure it’s as simple as not being able to bring the upright upstairs where a lot of ideas are born.
 For some reason I just don’t seem to sit down at the piano and wander as much as I used to.
 I don’t know why.
 There’s really no excuse for that.
 It’s not as if I don’t keep the beast in-tune.

 I thought it was about time something changed there.
 So I’ve been making a point of recording more piano songs lately.
 Here’s one of ’em.

-even if it ends up on an album, i don’t think sharing this one is giving much away. a naked tiny song is all it is. but sometimes i like those naked little tunes. and sometimes the heat comes on near the end of one such tune, a clicking sound is made, and the piano mics pick it up, but you like the performance enough to live with the click. this is one of those times.
+Even if it ends up on an album, I don’t think sharing this one is giving much away.
+A naked tiny song is all it is.
+But sometimes I like those naked little tunes an awful lot.
+And sometimes the heat comes on near the end of one such tune, a clicking sound is made, and the piano mics pick it up, but you like the performance enough to live with the click.
+This is one of those times.

-the second verse is about being a self-aware organic compound derived from sugar. a state of being we all think about from time to time, yes?
+The second verse is about being a self-aware organic compound derived from sugar.
+A state of being we all think about from time to time, n’est-ce pas?